 PTSD Evident in Military Working Dogs

-In dogs, post-traumatic stress disorder (PTSD) is a relatively newly found condition.
-Scientists were unaware that dogs may exhibit PTSD symptoms, and many vets are hesitant to identify a dog with PTSD due to a lack of current study and information.
+PTSD in dogs is a relatively newly found condition.
+Scientists were unaware that dogs may exhibit PTSD symptoms, and many vets are hesitant to identify a dog with PTSD due to a lack of current studies and information.
 There is also a misperception that PTSD affects just people.
 That, though, doesn’t seem to make much sense, does it?
 Dogs, like humans, have terrible experiences.
 Some dogs, such as those who have been in the military or the police force, are thought to suffer PTSD as a result of their prior experiences.

-Military dogs provide the most conclusive proof of PTSD.
-There were dogs returned from combat in 2010 with symptoms that resembled PTSD.
+Military dogs provide the most conclusive proof of PTSD in dogs.
+There were dogs who returned from combat in 2010 with symptoms that resembled PTSD.
 Irritability, depression, and avoidance of people, locations, and certain objects were among the symptoms discovered in dogs in 2012.
 Prior to deployment, none of the dogs exhibiting these symptoms had shown any PTSD-related symptoms.
 Dogs with PTSD symptoms are frequently returned home because they refuse to execute the task at hand, which they were trained to do.

 Most people are aware that post-traumatic stress disorder can affect service men and women, but it can also affect military dogs, according to Dr. Sara Rose Knox, a military veterinarian.
 As dogs become more involved in our warfighting experience, whether as patrol dogs, working dogs, or bomb dogs, they go through the same things we do and become apprehensive.